voidf1sh/dbfw/README.md

 If you make a change to a command you can execute `/reload all` or `/reload folder modules` to update the command without restarting the bot.

-If a new command is added execute the previous commad and run `/refresh` to update the guild slash commands.
+If a new command is added execute the previous commad and run `/refresh` to update the guild slash commands without restarting the bot.